epistrephein/rarbg/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 ## Bug description
-A clear and concise description of what the bug is.

-## Expected behavior
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the bug is, what you expected to happen and what happened instead.

 ## Steps to reproduce
 1. Instantiate object...